Envirometrix/PredictiveSoilMapping/docs/Soil_variables.md

 required to reach a specific, more refined, class.
 Mapping soil types, using WRB or KST or both, has been of interest for global soil mapping projects since the first development of the global classification systems.
-As a matter of fact, term *“World soil map”* has been exclusively used for cartographic presentation of the global distribution of KST soil orders (12) and/or FAO WRB soil groups (32).
+As a matter of interest, the term *“World soil map”* has been used exclusively for cartographic presentation of the global distribution of KST soil orders (12) and/or FAO WRB soil groups (32).

 <div class="rmdnote">